multiverse-os/oht/README.md

-        /ftable                      - List ftable peers (Not Implemented) /create                      - Create new ring (Not Implemented) /connect [onion address]     - Join to ring with peer (Not Implemented) /ping [onion address]        - Ping peer (Not Implemented) /ringcast [message]          - Message every peer in ring (Not Implemented)
+        /ftable                      - List ftable peers (Not Implemented) /create                      - Create new ring (Not Implemented) /connect [onion address]     - Join to ring with peer (Not Implemented) /lookup [id]                 - Find onion address of account with id (Not Implemented) /ping [onion address]        - Ping peer (Not Implemented) /ringcast [message]          - Message every peer in ring (Not Implemented)